-Maradona receives treatment after Argentina's dramatic win
+Maradona Receives Treatment After Argentina's Dramatic Win

-Diego Maradona was treated by paramedics after Argentina's dramatic 2-1 win over Nigeria at the World Cup.
+Diego Maradona was treated by paramedics after Argentina's dramatic 2-1 win over Nigeria at the World Cup on Tuesday.

 The Argentine great, 57, threatened to steal the show during the Group D clash in St Petersburg, where an 86th-minute goal from Marcos Rojo sent Jorge Sampaoli's men into the knockout stage.